AlexQian97/RoboND-Kinematics-Project/writeup.md

 Here I'll talk about the code, what techniques I used, what worked and why, where the implementation might fail and how I might improve it if I were going to pursue this project further.

+The main part of my solution is described above.
+The Inverse Kinematics problem can be decoupled into Inverse Position Kinematics and Inverse Orientation Kinematics, which are easy to solve with geometry.

+The hardest problem I have encountered in this project is that the symbollic rotational matrix is overwritten in the loop.
+As a result, the rotational matrix will never be updated in the later loops because `.eval()` function will never find the symbols to replace after the first run.

+The result is good enough.
+Every can goes to the bin eventually.
+One of the potential imporvement is that the angles can be normalized into the range between 0 to pi so that one joint would not rotate one whole circle but do nothing in fact.